ericynt/h26x-playground/README.md

 - Not intended for production use
 - Use this project at your own risk
 - By updating the Quant (1 - 31) in H261Constants the amount of compression can be adjusted

+## Known issues
+- Can't handle completely black colors
+- VLC for Huffman are not working